 Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

-The cost for medical marijuana is set by the individual Licensed Producers (LP).
+The cost for medical cannabis is set by the individual Licensed Producers (LP).
 Current cost ranges between $5 and $15 a gram.
 This will depend on the licensed producer selected and whether or not you qualify for compassionate care programs (note: not all LPs have these).
 Most patients will use less than 1 gram a day.

 This will depend on a number of factors including the current volume of referrals at your selected licensed producer.
 Traditionally it can take anywhere from 5-7 business days to fully process your registration.